xhyrom/discord-datamining/data/blog-posts/how-discord-creates-insights-from-trillions-of-data-points/content.md

             <h2>Requirements and Approach</h2>
             <p>What we needed was a system for maintaining a complex Directed Acyclic Graph (DAG) of precomputed data—in our case, this meant a DAG of <strong>derived tables</strong> in our BigQuery data warehouse:<br></p>
             <ol role="list">
-                <li>A <strong>derived table</strong> essentially represents a data transformation that may have predecessor tables in the DAG as input dependencies: in other words, a derived table definition may be thought of as a SQL SELECT statement that references raw data or other derived tables.  </li>
+                <li>A <strong>derived table</strong> essentially represents a data transformation that may have predecessor tables in the DAG as input dependencies: in other words, a derived table definition may be thought of as a SQL SELECT statement that references raw data or other derived tables.&nbsp;&nbsp;</li>
                 <li>Assuming the DAG flows top to bottom, one might imagine that at the top of the DAG would be the raw data sources and lookup tables; in the middle, a core set of reusable “golden” core data tables (e.g. normalized daily sign-ups across platforms); and towards the bottom of the DAG, tables that are intended to be consumed directly in analysis, BI tools or machine learning models.</li>
                 <li>The DAG may contain thousands of tables, so it needs to scale.</li>
             </ol>